 - Filter first, then treat with an iodine or chlorine product.
 But, that can leave a bad chemical taste.

-- Pre-treat with an iodine or chlorine product to kill everything, then filter to remove junk and the chemical taste.
+- Pre-treat with a chemical to kill everything, then filter to remove junk and any chemical taste.

 Absolute Pore Size: A purifier will have a pore size rating in its advertising literature.
 A general rule of thumb is protozoa get removed above 1 micron, bacteria get removed above .1 micron, viruses get removed above .01 micron.
 The smaller the pore size, the more clean the water will be, but it may be more susceptible to clogging.
 Make sure you read the 'absolute' pore size rather then the 'nominal' pore size.

 Filter medium: The material used to manufacture the filter cartridge greatly affects the quality and cost of a purifier.
 Materials are:

 - Hollow Fiber Membrane - tiny tubes of membrane material that allows water to pass through, but nothing larger than 0.02 micron.
 Nothing gets clogged, nothing breaks, nothing to replace.
 This has an extremely long lifespan and is cleaned by pushing clean water backwards through the membrane.

 - Ceramic - an effective, high-quality earthen medium capable of repeated cleanings before requiring replacement.
 Just the very outer surface of a ceramic cartridge traps particles so a scrub brush is used to brush away clogged pores and expose new, clean ones.
 Ceramic lasts a long time but can be fragile and one crack ruins its ability to stop critters.

 - Ceramic with carbon core - just like ceramic but the water passes over carbon after being filtered.
 This removes taste and odor from chlorine and iodine and some organic herbicides, pesticides, and chemicals.